Overview of Premier League Stadiums

 As the richest football league on the planet today, it’s to be expected that the various Premier League stadiums will also be some of the best in the world.
 And on that note, we must say that some of the stadiums found all over England are seriously impressive, especially for the larger clubs.
 Whether it’s the sheer capacity supported, the general aesthetics or the price tag of these stadiums, each and every one of them has something to shout about.

-On that note, we’d like to highlight some of the main facts for each of the Premier League grounds in 2021.
-As you will see as we run through the clubs, some have been in existence for well over 100 years, and some have been constructed as recently as the last decade.
+As you will see as we run through the clubs, some have existed for well over 100 years, and some were constructed as recently as the last decade.
 This means that the Premier League has a broad spectrum of stadium sizes and designs, which is pretty cool.

 Now, in no particular order, let’s get started.